teesar/2420_1/guide.md

 - Note: The number on your version may be different than appears here.
 The download should start automatically and is roughly 500MB in size.

-## Step 4: Upload Arch Linux Image to Digital Ocean
+## Step 4: Upload Arch Linux Image to DigitalOcean

-1. Navigate to the Digital Ocean website and log in to your account.
+1. Navigate to the DigitalOcean website and log in to your account.

 2. Click **Backups & Snapshots** on the menu on the left side of the screen.
 ![alt text](image-5.png)